chierre/baby_names_trend/README.md

 ## A few more words

-Another DataCamp project, really important for me in order to gain confidence and put in practice some new skills.
+Another DataCamp project, really important to me in order to gain confidence and put in practice some new skills.

 Technology: SQL